askonomm/dompa/README.md

 dom.traverse(update_title)
 ```

 If you wish to remove a node then return `None` instead of the node.
+If you wish to replace a single node with multiple nodes, use [`FragmentNode`](#fragmentnode).

 ## Types of nodes